-Is there anything more loyal than a well-loved older Lab?
-It is those soulful eyes, that greying muzzle, and that undeniable love that makes us want the best for our old friends.
+Is there anything more loyal than a well-loved older Labrador?
+It is those soulful eyes, that graying muzzle, and that undeniable love that makes us want the best for our old friends.
 Because dogs age faster than humans, a Lab is considered “older” at about 7 years of age.
 At this point certain diseases, including arthritis, become more commonplace.
 And it’s important that owners know what to look for in their dogs, because early intervention will allow for a slower progression of the disease.

 So, what exactly is arthritis and where do we see it most often in our Labby patients?